OCA/server-tools/base_exception/README.rst

 Base Exception
 ==============

 This module provide an abstract model to manage customizable exceptions to be applied on different models (sale order, invoice, ...).
 It is not usefull for itself.
-You can see an exemple of implementation in the 'sale_exception' module. (sale-workflow repository).
+You can see an example of implementation in the 'sale_exception' module. (sale-workflow repository).

 Usage
 =====